How To Boil Water

 In scientific terms, boiling occurs when the vapor pressure of a liquid is equal to the atmospheric pressure.
-That sure clears things up, huh?
+So that sure clears things up.

 And you remember how that ended: CRASH!

 Boiling is a pretty violent action.
 It's an explosive phase change between a liquid state and a gas state.
-Anything delicate, like say, food, that gets in the way of this process can end up getting damaged.
+So anything delicate, like food, that gets in the way of this process can get damaged.